nkaz156/k8s-cluster/readme.md

 - Budiman Jojo's [Talhelper](https://github.com/budimanjojo/talhelper) is a great way to rapidly bootstrap a Talos cluster and automate away a lot of work.
 - [Kubesearch](https://kubesearch.dev/) - search through all github repos tagged `k8s-at-home` or `kubesearch`
 - [Artifacthub](https://artifacthub.io/) - large, public helm chart aggregator
+- [yq](https://github.com/mikefarah/yq) - makes working with multiple yaml files a lot easier
+- [DeepWiki](https://deepwiki.org/) is a great tool to explore how anything in any git repo works

 ## Lessons Learned:
 - Set up the repo such that the path you give to flux only contains kustomizations.
 This is important to having control over flux's rollout order.